Meital Dohan: Move to United States

 In 2009, she appeared in two episodes of the online series Woke Up Dead.
-The series follows a young man who wakes up in a bath tub and has no heartbeat, making friends believe he became a zombie.
-Dohan plays the character Aurora in the online series, which received positive reviews, including one from the Los Angeles Times.
-In 2010, Dohan became the official Spokesperson for "Artists 4 Israel" and their mural project "Paint Israel".
-Paint Israel aimed to paint the bomb shelters in Sderot and show that America's young, graffiti community supports the people of Israel.
+The series is about a young man who wakes up in a bath tub and has no heartbeat, making friends believe he became a zombie.
+Dohan plays the character Aurora.
+The online series received positive reviews, including one from the Los Angeles Times.
+In 2010, Dohan became the official Spokesperson for Artists 4 Israel and their mural project Paint Israel which aimed to paint the bomb shelters in Sderot and show that America's young, graffiti community supports the people of Israel.

 Dohan returned to theatre in January 2011, headlining the Alan Bowne stage play Beirut in a limited revival directed by Andrew and Zach Zoppa in New York City.
 Later in the year, Dohan starred in the dramatic thriller Monogamy directed and written by Academy Award nominee Dana Adam Shapiro.
 The film centers on the strained relationship of a Brooklyn couple, Theo (Chris Messina) and Nat (Rashida Jones).
-The film won "Best Narrative" at the Tribeca Film Festival.
+The reviewer in The Los Angeles Times determined, "Meital Dohan has no lines in the indie thriller, but her sexy, mysterious presence helps propel the film ...."
+It notes that even though the character has no lines in the film, she receives top billing.
+The film won Best Narrative at the Tribeca Film Festival.

-Dohan has authored the book Love and Other Bad Habits, and in January 2011, she launched the webcast talk radio show, Loud Miracles which airs on Women's Radio.
-On her show Dohan declared "I am fascinated by Transcendental Meditation and the effects of it.
+Dohan authored a book, Love and Other Bad Habits.
+In January 2011, she launched a webcast talk radio show, Loud Miracles, which airs on Women's Radio.
+On her show, Dohan declared, "I am fascinated by Transcendental Meditation and the effects of it.
 I was so taken by this technique that now we are talking about bringing more awareness to it and bringing it to people that serve in the Israeli Army."

-Six years after originally starring in Weeds, it was announced that Dohan would be returning for the 100th episode in 2012.

 In 2016, she joined the cast on Cabaret Maxime, starring as herself.